Climate-Justice-Montreal/cjm/README.md

 2. To make the page load faster, instead of serving the FontAwesome css file ```/assets/css/all.css``` I just copied the codes I needed and put them into ```/assets/css/fa-custom.scss```.
 So if you want to add new icons that I'm not already using but that are in the Fontawesome5 icon set, you can either:
   * Follow the instructions in [```/_layouts/default.html```](/blob/master/_layouts/default.html) and comment and uncomment out the line in the instructions.
 You can find the instructions by searching for the word FontAwesome.

+These files only exist in the CJM repository.
+The French JCM one just borrows them from that repo.

 ## How to change the youtube video and google maps directions

 The layout for these files is in the ```_includes``` folder, for instance: ```_includes/yt_embed.html``` and ```_includes/directions.html```.
 Just change the links in the file near the text ```src=``` and ```href=``` and you should be able to update these without too much trouble.
 For instance, the current YouTube link is ```https://www.youtube.com/embed/hxjH4sa2RFI?autoplay=1```.
 If we want to change it, just change the link, for instance to ```https://www.youtube.com/embed/nUxC_yr4RRs?autoplay=1```.